OVERVIEW OF PROGRAMS:

 1) Grades: “A” average in Math or ELA

-3) 90 percent on the benchmark given at the end of the previous school year
+3) Competitive score on the benchmark given at the end of the previous school year

 4) Teacher or Specials Teacher Recommendation